-For us, the decision to get married in Costa Rica was an easy one.
-It was Max’s second home and the combination of beach and lush jungle made it a perfect setting for our rustic laid back affair.
+For us, the decision to have a Costa Rica beach wedding was an easy one.
+It was Max’s second home, and the combination of beach and lush jungle made it a perfect setting for our rustic laid back affair.

-Your Marriage Will Be Legal in Your Home Country
+Your Marriage Will Be Legal In Your Home Country

-Unlike a lot of other popular destination wedding locations, Costa Rica actually allows you to have a civil wedding ceremony that will be legal in your home country.
-In fact, the legalities of getting married in Costa Rica are pretty simple and straightforward.
-There are only a few requirements:
+Unlike a lot of other popular wedding locations, Costa Rica actually allows you to have a civil wedding ceremony or Costa Rica elopement that will be legal in your home country.
+In fact, the legalities are pretty simple and straightforward.
+There are only a few wedding requirements:

-- You must provide copies of your passports, birth certificates, information about previous marriages (if applicable), and names of your parents.
+- You must provide copies of your passports, birth certificates, information about previous marriages (if applicable), and the names of your parents.